Wills

 Tim Hewson

-Should You Make Provision for Your Pets in a Will?
+Can You Really Leave Money to Your Pets in a Will?

 Leave a pet in my Will

-Some states now have laws which allow it.
-New York introduced a provision in 2014 which permits cremated human remains to be buried alongside pet remains in a licensed pet cemetery.
+It depends on your state.
+Most states have not addressed this issue.
+New York introduced a provision in 2014 permitting cremated human remains to be buried alongside pet remains in a licensed pet cemetery.
+Famously, Leona Helmsley wanted Trouble buried alongside her at Sleepy Hollow cemetery, but the cemetery refused, citing regulations against non-human remains.

 Tim Hewson